-The Verity Voting 2.6 system represents a set of software applications for pre-voting, voting and post-voting election project activities for jurisdictions of various sizes and political division complexities.
+The Verity Voting 2.7 system represents a set of software applications for pre-voting, voting and post-voting election project activities for jurisdictions of various sizes and political division complexities.

-- Verity Voting 2.6 functions include: Defining the political divisions of the jurisdiction and organizing the election with its hierarchical structure, attributes and associations. - Defining the election events with their attributes such as the election name, date and type, as well as contests, candidates, referendum questions, voting locations and their attributes. - Preparing and producing ballots for polling place and absentee voting or by mail voting. - Preparing media for precinct voting devices and central count devices.
+Verity Voting 2.7 functions include:

+• Defining the political divisions of the jurisdiction and organizing the election with its hierarchical structure, attributes, and associations.

-- Configuring and programming the Verity Scan digital scanners for marked paper ballots and Verity Touch Writer printed vote records. - Configuring and programming the Verity Touch Writer BMD devices. - Configuring and programming the Verity Controller with Verity Touch Writer Duo BMD devices. - Configuring and programming the Verity Touch Writer Duo Standalone BMD devices. - Configuring and programming the Verity Print on-demand ballot production device. - Transmission of the election results via Verity Relay. - Producing the election definition and auditing reports. - Providing administrative management functions for user, database, networking and system management. - Import of the Cast Vote Records from Verity Scan devices and Verity Central. - Preview and validation of the election results. - Producing election results tally according to voting variations and election system rules. - Producing a variety of reports of the election results in the desired format. - Publishing of the official election results.
+- Defining the election events with their attributes such as the election name, date, and type, as well as contests, candidates, referendum questions, voting locations and their attributes. - Preparing and producing ballots for polling place and absentee voting or by-mail voting. - Preparing media for precinct voting devices and central count devices. - Configuring and programming the Verity Scan digital scanners for marked paper ballots and Verity Touch Writer printed vote records. - Configuring and programming the Verity Touch Writer BMD devices. - Configuring and programming the Verity Touch Writer Duo Standalone BMD devices. - Configuring and programming the Verity Controller with Verity Touch Writer Duo BMD devices. - Configuring and programming the Verity Print on-demand ballot production device. - Transmission of the election results via Verity Relay. - Transmission of the election results via Verity Transmit. - Producing the election definition and auditing reports. - Providing administrative management functions for user, database, networking, and system management. - Import of the Cast Vote Records from Verity Scan devices and Verity Central. - Preview and validation of the election results. - Producing election results tally according to voting variations and election system rules. - Producing a variety of reports of the election results in the desired format. - Publishing of the official election results.
 Auditing of election results including ballot images and log files.

-Verity Scan is a digital scanning device (tabulator) that is used in conjunction with an external ballot box.
-The unit is designed to scan marked paper ballots or Verity Touch Writer Duo printed vote records, interpret and record voter marks on the marked paper ballot or record voter selections on the printed vote records, and deposit into the secure ballot box.
+Verity Scan is a digital scan precinct ballot counter (tabulator) that is used in conjunction with an external ballot box.
+The unit is designed to scan marked paper ballots or Verity Touch Writer Duo printed vote records, interpret and record voter marks on the marked paper ballot or record voter selections on the printed vote records, and deposit the ballots into the secure ballot box.